Kerry F.C. (Ireland): Senior side

 The club qualified for the final of the 2023-24 Munster Senior Cup but lost out to Waterford.
+At the end of the 2024 league season, the club finished bottom of the First Division.
+In December 2024, businessman John Wall took a controlling interest in the club.

 On the 29 July 2025 Kerry announced the departure of first team players Mathyas Randriamamy a Madagascar international goalkeeper and Zimbabwe international Shane Maroodza who had signed for the club just five days previously and made one appearance, while Radriamamy had made 4 after signing at the start of the year.
 The announcement on the club's Twitter page stated that "their values and principles didn’t match the standards of the club".

 On 15 August 2025, Kerry reached the quarter final stages of the FAI Cup for the first time.
 In the quarter final, held on 12 September 2025, the club pulled-off a significant comeback, as they came from 3 goals down to win 4–3 after extra time at home to Sligo Rovers (their first ever win over League of Ireland Premier Division opposition).
 They played Shamrock Rovers in the 2025 FAI Cup semi-final on 5 October.
 Around 1,000 travelling Kerry supporters made the journey to Tallaght Stadium where Kerry lost the match 6-1.